 Settling the score with Jimmy at his luxurious house at St George’s Hill, Weybridge, Surrey, Craig impresses Temple at a meeting in the library of the Athenaeum Club, 107 Pall Mall – though its grand entrance is on the northwest corner of Waterloo Place, SW1.

 Layer Cake location: Eddie Temple’s library: Athenaeum Club, Pall Mall, London SW1

-One of the more staid and severe of the London gentlemen’s clubs, offering virtually automatic membership to the Speaker of the House of Commons, cabinet ministers, bishops, judges and other such pillars of the establishment, this august institution has previously been featured in Lindsay Anderson’s anarchic O Lucky Man!, gung-ho 1982 SAS actioner Who Dares Wins and David Drury’s 1985 dark paranoia thriller Defence of the Realm, as well as providing interiors for the biopic Wilde.
+One of the more staid and severe of the London gentlemen’s clubs, offering virtually automatic membership to the Speaker of the House of Commons, cabinet ministers, bishops, judges and other such pillars of the establishment, this august institution has also been featured in2015 TV spin-off Spooks: The Greater Good, biopic Wilde, with Stephen Fry as the great writer, Lindsay Anderson’s anarchic O Lucky Man!, gung-ho 1982 SAS actioner Who Dares Wins and David Drury’s 1985 dark paranoia thriller Defence of the Realm.

 Trying to rid himself of fearsome Serbian killer Dragan, Craig greets northern hitman Mr Lucky from the train at Paddington Station, and sets a trap, which goes horribly wrong, alongside the statue of General Wolfe at Royal Observatory in Greenwich Park.

 There’s a great nighttime ’copter shot of Craig and his crew driving south over Southwark Bridge, before the resolution at Eddie Temple’s office, which was built in the vast Heinz Storage Facility at Premier Park, Park Royal, Stonebridge Park, west London.
 Fittingly, it’s the largest of its kind in the country.